Here’s a very common question that comes in to SQ HQ.

 Here’s a much more detailed explanation of how solar energy is exported depending on the time of day.

 So if you face the panels West, and you are a typical family (in terms of electricity usage patterns anyway!), and your FiT is less than your retail electricity price, then West facing Solar Panels makes more sense than east facing.

-In fact, if you live in a State with a really miserly FiT (hello NSW & WA !) then it may actually make more financial sense to face your solar panels West rather than North!
+In fact, if you live in a State with a really miserly FiT (hello everyone except those in NT!) then it may actually make more financial sense to face your solar panels West rather than North!
 To work out if this is the case you’ll have to get a good feel for when in the day you use electricity, then estimate how that will affect what % of solar power you export.
 Then you can use my solar power payback calculator to see which configuration pays back quicker.

 Or if that sounds like too much trouble – you could always engage a good solar power sales person / installer to do the analysis for you.
 And asking them to do this is a great way to filter out the not-so-hot sales people out there!

 Time of Use Electricity Pricing is Coming!